canvas-ai/canvas-electron/README.md

 <br />

 ## Basic concepts
-You use Canvas to divide your work / workflows and **data**(regardless of their location) into separate "contexts".
+You use Canvas to divide your work / workflows and **data**(regardless of its location) into separate "contexts".
 Contexts are stored as a tree structure resembling a file-system hierarchy:

 ```
 universe://